etingof/snmpsim/docs/source/contents.rst

 ====================

 SNMP Simulator tool can simulate many thousands of different SNMP speaking devices on a network.
-It is primarily used for testing and development purposes.
+It is primarily being used for testing and development purposes.

-It is free, open source and immediately available to anyone for whatever purpose free of charge.
+The software is free, open source and immediately available to anyone for whatever purpose.

 How to use SNMP Simulator
 -------------------------